Razmak

-The Razmak subdivision of North Waziristan is divided into three Tehsils: Razmak, Dossali, and Garyum.
-Dossali is a low-lying area with a warm and dry climate.
-Garyum is a hilly and cold area.
-Razmak Tehsil is the coldest and wettest of the three Tehsils because of its higher elevation.
-It is pleasant in summers, but snow clad in the winters.
+Razmak (Pashto and رزمک) is a town in North Waziristan District in the Khyber Pakhtunkhwa province of Pakistan.
+Razmak is the main settlement and capital of Razmak Tehsil which is an administrative subdivision of the district.
+Razmak is located at 32°41'21N 69°50'3E at an altitude of 2044 metres. and lies just north of Makeen, South Waziristan.
+The Ramzak valley is one of the major tourist destinations in the region.
+The inhabitants are almost exclusively Wazir Pashtuns, along with a few from the Mahsud tribe.

-Razmak town is the main settlement of the Razmak subdivision.
-The height above sea level of Razmak town is 2010 m.
-Razmak is known as "Mini London" due to its beauty.
-The Ramzak valley is one of the major tourist destinations.
-The famous Pashtun tribal leader Mirzali Khan (Faqir of Ipi) was based in Gurwek, but also hided for a long time in Razmak.
-Gurwek is a remote village in Waziristan on the border with Afghanistan.
+During the colonial era Razmak had been known as "Little London" by British forces stationed there.
+British troops had been stationed in Ramzak to tackle the famous Pashtun tribal leader Mirzali Khan, known as the Faqir of Ipi, who hid for a long time in areas around Razmak.

 History

+British Army

+A British Indian Army camp was established at Razmak in January 1923, to accommodate the main British garrison of Waziristan at a strategic location on the North West Frontier and it became the base location for the Razmak Brigade.
+This followed the Waziristan campaigns of 1919–1920 and 1921–1924.
+The self-contained cantonment was capable of holding 10,000 men, and eventually contained gardens, sports pitches, a cinema, and a bazaar.
+New roads linking the garrisons and camps in the area were constructed to permit speedier troop movements around the area.

+The camp would be an important location for the British in terms of pacifying the surrounding region, and in the Waziristan campaign of 1936–1939.

+Mirzali Khan

 Stories about Haji Mirzali Khan (Faqir of Ipi) are part of the folklore of the area.
 He was a tribal leader of Waziristan who rebelled against the British Raj, and started a guerilla warfare against the British.
 His movement was based in Gurwek, a remote village in Waziristan on the border with Afghanistan.
 It is said that the troops were after him and when they fired at him, their bullets melted midway and fell on ground.
 This is said to be the origin of the many grey hard pebbles lying on the hills of Razmak where Mirzali Khan was hiding.

 After the creation of Pakistan in August 1947, Mirzali Khan and his followers refused to recognise Pakistan, and launched a campaign against Pakistan.
 He continued their guerilla warfare against the new nation's government.
 In 1950, he announced the creation of Pashtunistan as an independent nation.
 A Pashtun tribal jirga, held in Razmak, appointed Mirzali Khan as the President of the National Assembly for Pashtunistan.

 However, later on Faqir Ipi, while addressing a gathering at Razmak, said that the Government of Afghanistan had misled him and deceived him in the name of Islam.
 He instructed his supporters that if the Government of Afghanistan made any future plan against Pakistan in his name, they should never support it.